Confucius Institute Scholarships

 Scholarship for One Academic Year

-- minimum score of 270 in HSK Level 3 and any HSKK score
+- for CLL programs, minimum score of 270 in HSK Level 3 and any HSKK score

 Choosing a University Program

 Each host institution offers different courses and specialties for study.
-Our partner institution Shanghai Jiao Tong University has three study options:
+Our partner institution Shanghai Jiao Tong University currently offers two main study options:

 If you would like to apply to another university, you can check if they offer your desired study option at the Confucius Institute Scholarship (CIS) website.